Jonany/pddl/README.md

 # pddl

 A file-first podcast manager built with TypeScript and Bun/Node.js and designed for folks who like to manage and self-host the content they enjoy.
+What differentiates pddl from similar apps is the ability to transcode episodes and then regenerate the podcast feeds using those transcoded episodes.

 ## Roadmap